-Whether a visitor, commuter, or even a local, it's hard to avoid passing through NYC's Midtown Manhattan.
-Bordered by 59th Street on the northern end and 34th Street to the south, and extending from river-to-river, the neighborhood has a personality that matches its large size, encompassing Times Square, Rockefeller Center, and beyond.
+Whether you're a visitor, a commuter, or a local, it's hard to avoid passing through NYC's Midtown Manhattan.
+Bordered by 59th Street on the northern end and 34th Street to the south, encompassing Times Square and Rockefeller Center, and extending from river to river, the Midtown neighborhood has an expansive personality that matches its large size.

-Between the towering office buildings and the tourist traps on seemingly every street corner, it might seem hard to uncover the worthwhile family spots, but actually Midtown is loaded with quality entertainment.
-We've done the legwork and rounded up 50 fun picks for enjoying this 'hood with kids in tow.
+Between the towering office buildings and the tourist traps on seemingly every street corner, it might seem hard to uncover worthwhile family spots, but in fact Midtown is loaded with family-friendly entertainment, art, attractions, and activities.
+We've done the legwork and rounded up 50 fun picks for enjoying Midtown with kids in tow.

-Read on for these top spots and activities and be sure to explore some of the other new-to-you neighborhoods we've profiled, from the Upper East Side to Chinatown and the outer boroughs.
+Read on for all our top spots and activities in Midtown, and be sure to explore some of the other new-to-you neighborhoods we've profiled, from the Upper East Side to Chinatown and the outer boroughs.
 If you're here on vacation, check out our Visitors' Guide for all the best citywide sights for families.

 1. Get in on the food hall trend with a visit to Urban Space Vanderbilt, City Kitchen, or Gotham Market.

 2. Tour the world in 90 minutes at Times Square's attraction, Gulliver's Gate, which presents miniature vignettes of the world for guests to gawk at.

 3. Enjoy storytime or live children's performances, and meet the original Winnie the Pooh at the main branch of the New York Public Library's Children's Center at 42nd Street.